COMMONLY ASKED QUESTIONS

 U10 (age 7-9) THURSDAY

-Each team plays two one-hour games back-to-back each game night, meaning that over the 6-7 weeks of regular season teams will have 12-14 regular season games, followed by a playoff week, and for those lucky teams, a week of Championship games!
+Each team plays two one-hour games back-to-back each game night, meaning that over the 6-7 weeks of regular season teams will have 12-14 regular season games, followed by a playoff week, and Championship games!

-WINTER INDOOR – All game Saturdays at the U of W Axworthy Health and RecPlex.
+Games are played Saturdays and Sundays at the U of W Axworthy Health and RecPlex.

 WHERE ARE GAMES PLAYED IN THE SPRING?